mjakubowski84/parquet4s/site/docs/docs/partitioning.md

 # Partitioning

 Parquet4s supports both reading partitions and partitioning data during writing.
 Writing partitioned data is available **only** in Akka and FS2 modules.
-Reading partitions is enabled by default in Akka and FS2 but must be enabled explicitly in the core module.
+Reading partitions is enabled by default in all Parquet4S modules.

 #### Akka & FS2